felix19350/zalgo-player/README.md

 - [A deep dive into Unicode - I](https://techlead.net/a-deep-dive-into-unicode-part-1/)
 - [A deep dive into Unicode - II](https://techlead.net/a-deep-dive-into-unicode-part-2/)

 About the name: Zalgo is an internet horror meme of the early 2000s.
-See the[wikipedia](https://en.wikipedia.org/wiki/Zalgo_text) article for more details.
+See the [wikipedia](https://en.wikipedia.org/wiki/Zalgo_text) article for more details.

 ## Using the player